Key Takeaways

 Advantages of Endpoint Device Security

-Endpoint device security has many perks that are necessary to keep modern businesses safe, including
+Endpoint device security has many perks that are necessary to keep modern businesses safe, including:

 Access Management: Use Zero Trust Network Access (ZTNA) controls to stop devices, users, or infected systems that don't follow the rules.
 This way, only approved people can get in.